ezz118/flappy-bird/README.md

   - // please explain
 - menu.cpp
   - Make a menu page and print instructions to players.
-  - File input/output: It saves players' scores in "ranking.txt", and outputs the top 10 scores and their usernames if players want to do so.
+  - File input/output: It updates the score leaderboard and only inputs the top 10 players' scores and usernames in "ranking.txt" to make sure the size of "ranking.txt" won't be too large.
+It outputs the top 10 scores and their usernames if players want to do so.
   - Dynamic memory management: It uses dynamic memory management to sort the scores.
   - Data structures for storing game status: It uses a struct Rank which contains a string and an int variables to store players' scores.
 - menu.h